mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 The dwc2 otg driver requires the transfer buffer address of urb must be 4 bytes aligned.
 Generally, the buffer address of urb is allocated in USB class drivers, so try to fix this issue in corresponding USB class driver.

-#### 7.2.4 USB Camera Problem
+#### 8.2.4 USB Camera Problem

 1. USB camera cannot be turned on

-   First, check whether there is a camera device node video0 or Video1 in the / dev directory.
+   First, check whether there is a camera device node video0 or Video1 in the /dev directory.
 If not, check whether the kernel is configured correctly.
 If there are nodes, make sure that USB camera is inserted before the system boots, because Rockchip SDK doesn't support USB camera hot-plug by default.
 If you want to support USB Camera hot plug-in, please contact the Engineer in charge of Camera to support you.
 The USB driver doesn't need to be modified.

 2. Image jitter, no image and abnormal exit of camera application

    It may be caused by frame loss of USB driver.
 You need to use USB analyzer to analyze the actual USB communication data.

-#### 7.2.5 USB Charge Detection
+#### 8.2.5 USB Charge Detection

 USB 2.0 PHY supports charging detection of BC1.2 standard.
 It can detect four charging types: SDP/CDP/standard DCP (D+/D-short connection) and non-standard DCP (D+/D-not short connection).